Is the hotel world moving away from daily room service?

 I realize the value of housekeeping service varies greatly depending on the traveler.
 Personally, while I am not a neat freak, I love coming back to a nice-looking room.
-But even before COVID, some clients and friends I know preferred not to have anyone in their room.
-Pre-pandemic, some hotels were doing things like offering small credits on your room bill if you declined housekeeping services.
+Some clients and friends I know preferred not to have anyone in their room.
+Pre-pandemic, some hotels were doing things like offering small credits on your room bill if you decline housekeeping services.

 Is room service disappearing because of climate change?
 Or the coronavirus?
 Or cleaning staff?
 Who knows?

 Before COVID, hotels cloaked the idea of foregoing daily room service as environmentally friendly.
 We all have stayed in hotels that have placards in bathrooms saying, “Hang up your towels if you want to use them again.
 Otherwise, toss them in the tub.”
-Now, of course, COVID-pandemic cleaning is the reason/excuse.
+Recently, of course, pandemic cleaning is the reason/excuse.
 But there’s another factor, and it’s housekeeping staff pay and for how many hours.

-Hotels claim they don’t have the occupancy nor the demand.
-And even if occupancy rises, presumably if housekeeping service is limited to on-demand only, that cuts down on needed cleaning services so there’s less need for as many staff.
+Hotels claim that even if occupancy rises, and presumably if housekeeping service is limited to on-demand only, it cuts down on needed cleaning services so there’s less need for as many staff.

-Besides COVID issues, labor is a big part of hotel costs.
+Labor is a big part of hotel costs.
 And, presumably, the more staff a hotel has, the more they are likely to raise rates to make a profit.
-And, of course, both sides will accuse the other of being unreasonable — unions and workers will say hotels are overemphasizing profits, hotels will claim they can’t survive without cutting costs.
+And, of course, both sides will accuse the other of being unreasonable — unions and workers will say hotels are overemphasizing profits, and hotels will claim they can’t survive without cutting costs.
 Plus, there are further controversies about whether hotels should hire back by seniority, the most experienced and presumably highest-paid staffers, or other factors.